mvonherrmann-bit/project_groupB/README.md

 	 a) Pull information about seating/seating capacity percentage from restaurants' twitter pages
 	 b) Allow for user to query just seating information when looking up a specific restaurant

-	 6. I want to be able to access my account and save my searches and preferences.
-10 Days
+	 6. I would like to have the option to see restaurants that match my given criteria within a list.
+2 Days
 	 Tasks:
-	 a)Create user profile page -- which shows user's preferences and searches b)Create a user account list, data storage location which allows diners to find people they know
+	 a)Create a separate results box within the program -- show restaurants that match criteria user has given b)Sort results by which criteria item the user entered in first

+	 -----Milestone 1.0----------
 	 7. I would like to see a login page.
 3 Days
 	 Tasks:
 	 a)Create landing page with GUI interface using Flask